ashbb/shoes_tips_board/README.md

 ================
 For the participants of Ruby Programming with Shoes Course on [RubyLearning](http://rubylearning.org/).

 If you have tips or wishes, please let me know.
-The pull requests are fantastic! :-D
+Your pull requests are fantastic! :-D

 Table of contents